AppliedBioinformatics/uwa_darwins_daisy/docs.md

 ### Optimisation of UMAP parameters (13/08/2025).
 After speaking with Teng, he mentioned that I may be able to add some optimisation for the UMAP of the samples by adjusting the number of principal components and n_neighbours.

+After some trial and error, reducing the number of n_neighbours to 7 seemed to produce the best clustering between samples.
+I also generated a separate UMAP plot with 3 dimensions that seems to show decent clustering by setting the `n_components` parameter to 3.

 ## Functional annotation (09/07/2025) - (11/07/2025).
 In order to provide a more informative analysis of which genes are retained/lost in each sample.
 I need to add